 GNU/Linux Showing up USB Device Path

 Hi!
-The Tutorial shows you Step-by-step How to Discover the USB Device Path on GNU/Linux Desktops.
+This tutorial will guide you step-by-step on How to Discover the USB Device Path on GNU/Linux Desktops.

 First, there are several ways to achieve this Task, here I show you just the easiest one for GNU/Linux Beginners.